 Vanessa Carter (#hcsmSA)

-Vanessa is an award-winning entrepreneur and was a creative director for 18 years.
-She is a professional ePatient activist for MRSA (Antibiotic Resistance) and Facial Differences from South Africa.
-She is an advisory board member for Doctors 2.0 and You, EyeforPharma, InfectionControl.Tips as well as a member of The Walking Gallery of Healthcare.
-Read more here.
+Vanessa was a creative director and entrepreneur for 18 years.
+She is also a Stanford University Medicine X ePatient Scholar for MRSA (Antibiotic Resistance) and Facial Differences from South Africa.
+She is an advisory board member for EyeforPharma and InfectionControl.Tips.

 The “e” in the term ePatient has a number of associated meanings which include Enabled, Equipped, Emancipated, Empowered, Educated, Equal, Expert, Electronic and Engaged to name a few.